Symphonic Game Music Concerts: Skyrim 10th Anniversary Concert

+Starfield – A Night with the London Symphony Orchestra

+In September 2023, Thomas Böcker produced another concert film, again for Bethesda Softworks, for the action role-playing game Starfield, which had just been released at the time.
+The recording took place with the London Symphony Orchestra at LSO St Luke's.
+The video was published on YouTube on 13 September 2023.

 Chamber music and school concerts

-The Chamber Music Game Concerts performed by a string ensemble as well as the school concerts Heroes of Our Imagination and Super Mario Galaxy - A Musical Adventure were three sub-series of events also produced by Böcker.
+The Chamber Music Game Concerts performed by a string ensemble as well as the school concerts Heroes of Our Imagination and Super Mario Galaxy – A Musical Adventure were three sub-series of events also produced by Böcker.

-A Chamber Music Game Concert in 2005 was held in conjunction with the gaming tournament GC-Cup at Augustusplatz in Leipzig, while two more of these performances were given in the context of a GC - Games Convention press conference and the exhibition Nintendo - Vom Kartenspiel zum Game Boy at the Landesmuseum Koblenz.
+A Chamber Music Game Concert in 2005 was held in conjunction with the gaming tournament GC-Cup at Augustusplatz in Leipzig, while two more of these performances were given in the context of a GC – Games Convention press conference and the exhibition Nintendo – Vom Kartenspiel zum Game Boy at the Landesmuseum Koblenz.

 The four school concerts Heroes of our Imagination by the Elbland Philharmonie Sachsen in 2006 were conceived to demonstrate the differences and similarities between classical music and game music and to make orchestral concerts more accessible to a younger audience.
 Five more school concerts took place in January 2010.
-The Super Mario Galaxy - A Musical Adventure series was the spiritual successor to Heroes of Our Imagination.
+The Super Mario Galaxy – A Musical Adventure series was the spiritual successor to Heroes of Our Imagination.
 The concerts were officially licensed and sponsored by Nintendo.
 The music was accompanied with short narrations of the Super Mario Galaxy story.